jguadagno/jguadagno.github.io/_posts/2020-05-20-getting-started-streaming.md

 ## Getting Started

-*Do It*!
+*Just Do It*!
 Don't overthink it as I did.
 Don't be concerned that there are *so many people* streaming now.
 While there may be many people streaming (there isn't), each person has his or her voice and style.
 Don't worry if you don't know every, no one does.
 I've watched quite a few people stream before I leaped, and the one thing in common is we all make mistakes, and we all need to look things up.
 I plan on demonstrating basic application creation and the way I like to do stuff for my stream.
 Some of the stuff I don't know how to do.
 Like we say at work, 'We'll figure it out'!
 That is was one of the hardest things for me to get.
 I've been a public speaker/presenter for over 10 years now, and I was treating each stream like a presentation.
 I had to have my scripts, backups of the code, and the plan.
 However, streaming is not that.
 At least not for me and others.
 Streaming is a way to show others how you solve a problem or riddle.
 A way to show yourself and others that speakers/presenters are not all-mighty and know everything.
 So do it!

 ## I'm Convinced

 "*You convinced me, Joe!
 What do I need to do now?*" I'm glad you ask!
 First off, you need to avoid G.A.S., **G**ear **A**cquisition **S**yndrome.
 G.A.S. is something familiar in the podcasting world and the streaming world to some extent.
 The wanting to buy the latest and greatest set of *xyz*.
 To get started, you don't need high-end video cards, cameras, lighting, microphones, or lighting.
 Most modern computers are enough to handle the basics of what you need.
 The shortlist is:

-* Web Cam, built in is usually good enough.
+* Web Cam, built-in is usually good enough.
-* Microphone, built in is usually good enough.
+* Microphone, built-in is usually good enough.
 * Software to stream

 ### Software to Stream